nalej/docs/onpremise/kubernetes.md

 ### Installation

-#### Installation by manifest

-*Consider that the latest release by the time of writing this document is **v0.8.3**.
-Modify if required before installing MetalLB (if you're thinking of upgrading to a higher version, please consult this decision with the DevOps team beforehand).*
+*Consider that the latest release of MetalLB by the time of writing this document is **v0.8.3**.
+Modify if required before installing.
+If you're thinking of upgrading to a higher version, please consult this decision with the DevOps team beforehand.*

-MetalLB must be installed before installing Nalej, and it will be required both in Management and Application clusters.
+MetalLB must be set up before installing Nalej, and it will be required both in management and application clusters.
 To install MetalLB, apply the manifest in the management cluster:

 ```shell
 kubectl apply --kubeconfig <KUBECONFIG.yaml> -f https://raw.githubusercontent.com/google/metallb/v0.8.3/manifests/metallb.yaml